How to create a Confluence knowledge base: our 6-step guide

 Step 2: Create your space

-3. Choose a name and an icon for your space and set your space permissions.
-If you want, you can also assign a specific space key (a unique code used in the space's URL).
+2. Add your space name, choose an icon, and select 'Knowledge base'.
+If you want, you can also assign a specific space key (a unique code used in the space's URL) and choose user permissions.

 ⚡️ Pro Tip: While building your knowledge base, you might want to restrict permissions to be visible only to you.
 Once you're ready to publish the space, you can change the permissions.